alejandroq/homepage/README.md

 ## Written Contents

 I haven't gone as far as actual writing anything for the "blog", but have enjoyed constructing it with Rust, WASM, NextJS, and React.
 Typescript was not utilized in-order to expedite solo-development for transpilation time and related cognitive overhead.
+The output product is essentially a static site akin to what Hugo would offer.
 Will I get around to actually creating content?
 Hopefully 😊!
 The website is meant to look like a plain HTML document as I actually quite like the simplistic aesthetic for this sort of site.

 ![screenshot](.github/screenshot.png)